 Once you get to Balat, there are tons of cute cafes you can sit at and have a coffee; but the best part of the neighborhood is truly just walking around and appreciating the beauty.
 For lunch, eat at the Greek tavern Barba Vasilis – a delicious Greek/Turkish restaurant.

 After leaving Balat, stop at the Suleymaniye Mosque – one of the more beautiful and less touristy mosque in Istanbul.
 I also highly suggest a visit to a Turkish hamam for a fun and unique experience.
-If you’re visiting Istanbul as a couple, I recommend the Suleymaniye Hamam; if you’re visiting Istanbul solo or with friends, read this list of other hamam options.
+If you’re visiting Istanbul as a couple, I recommend the Suleymaniye Hamam; if you’re visiting Istanbul solo or with friends, I’d recommend booking this Turkish bath experience.

 For dinner, make reservations at the Turkish restaurant Antiochia Concept.